supere989/VectorGuard/README.md

 Copyright © 2025 Active-iQ AID-CORE Security Research Division

-VectorGuard™, VectorStream™, and VectorFlow™ are trademarks of Active-iQ.
+VectorGuard™ is a trademark of Active-iQ.

 ---